In the year 2000, I started working in the field of hospice palliative care.

 Sometimes, life stinks.
 And yes, that’s just not fair.

-NOTE FROM CAROLYN: I wrote more about the Fair Fairy in Chapter 7 of my book, A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press, November 2017) – the infamous chapter that the anonymous Johns Hopkins cardiologist who reviewed the manuscript before publication called “irrelevant to female heart patients” – luckily, after my objections, Chapter 7 stayed.
+NOTE FROM CAROLYN: I wrote more about this fantasy Fair Fairy in Chapter 7 of my book, A Woman’s Guide to Living with Heart Disease (Johns Hopkins University Press) – the infamous chapter that the anonymous Johns Hopkins cardiologist who reviewed the manuscript before publication called “irrelevant to female heart patients” – luckily, after my objections, Chapter 7 stayed.
+You can read it and decide for yourself by asking for it at bookstores (please support your local independent bookseller!) or order it online (paperback, hardcover or e-book) at Amazon – or order it directly from my publisher Johns Hopkins University Press (use their code HTWN to save 30% off the list price).

 Q: How have you been able to shift from ‘unfair’ to ‘no Fair Fairy’?